flxbe/asm-space-invaders/README.md

 You should create the file `build/image.img`.

 #### Execution
-As far as I know, the programm *should* be bootable from a floppy disk.
+As far as I know the programm *should* be bootable from a floppy disk.
 I did not test this, though.

 Alternatively, it is possible to run the image using [QEMU](http://wiki.qemu.org/Main_Page).
 After the emulator is installed and the image is created, you can start the program using